Daniel Harrison | Church212

 Jesus brings future life to the present.
 You can taste and experience it.
 What exactly does that look like?

-Well, the answer is certainly multifaceted, and that’s why we have a faith community, so we can grow in Christlikeness over many years.
+Well, the answer is certainly multifaceted, and that’s why we have a faith community, so we can grow in Christlikeness and be who he has designed us to be.

 3. The resurrection defangs and destroys death.